testflows/TestFlows-WebSite/source/_posts/blog/testing-simple-train-control-system-using-formal-description.md

   AssertionError: expected W=1 but got 0
 ```

-This time the test program tells us that the warning signal (W) was not set
-when it was expected.
-Upon further investigation we see that the
-controller entered the emergency braking (intervention) status state
-without setting the warning signal (W) to alert the driver.
+This time, the test program reveals that the warning signal (W) was not set when expected.
+Upon further investigation, we find that the controller entered the emergency braking (intervention) status state (IS) without setting the warning signal (W) to alert the driver.

-It turns out the same block of code is to blame.
-It had 2 bugs!
+It turns out the same block of code is to blame again—it had two bugs!

 ```python
         # Apply transition rules based on the current state